Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/05-class-design-guidelines/README.md

 ## Designing with reuse in mind

 Objects can be reused in different systems, and code should be written with reuse in mind.
 For example, when a Cabbie class is developed and tested, it can be used anywhere you need a cabbie.
 To make a class usable in various systems, the class must be designed with reuse in mind.
 This is where much of the thought is required in the design process.
 Attempting to predict all the possible scenarios in which a Cabbie object must operate is not a trivial task—in fact, it is virtually impossible.

+## Designing with extensibility in mind

+Adding new features to a class might be as simple as extending an existing class, adding a few new methods, and modifying the behavior of others.
+It is not necessary to rewrite everything.
+This is where inheritance comes into play.
+If you have just written a `Person` class, you must consider the fact that you might later want to write an `Employee` class or a `Customer` class.
+Thus, having `Employee` inherit from `Person` might be the best strategy; in this case, the `Person` class is said to be extensible.
+You do not want to design `Person` so that it contains behavior that prevents it from being extended by classes such as `Employee` or `Customer`(assuming that in your design you really intend for other classes to extend `Person`).
+For example, you would not want to code functionality into an `Employee` class that is specific to supervisory functions.
+If you did, and then a class that does not require supervisory functionality inherited from `Employee`, you would have a problem.

+This point touches on the abstraction guideline discussed earlier.
+Person should contain only the data and behaviors that are specific to a person.
+Other classes can then subclass it and inherit appropriate data and behaviors.

+Classes should be open for extension but closed for modification.
+By using interfaces first and coding to them, you can use all sorts of patterns like Decorator to extend things without touching the code that’s been tested and deployed live, for example.

+> **What Attributes and Methods Can Be Static?** Static methods promote strong coupling to classes.
+You cannot abstract a static method.
+You cannot mock a static method or static class.
+You cannot provide a static interface.
+The only time it is reasonable to use static classes is if you're working with some sort of helper class or extension method that does not produce side effects.
+For example, a static class to add numbers is fine.
+A static class that interacts with a database or a web service is not.

+### Making name descriptive

+Earlier we discussed the use of proper documentation and comments.
+Following a naming convention for your classes, attributes, and methods is a similar subject.
+There are many naming conventions, and the convention you choose is not as important as choosing one and sticking to it.
+However, when you choose a convention, make sure that when you create classes, attributes, and method names, you not only follow the convention but also make the names descriptive.
+When someone reads the name, he should be able to tell from the name what the object represents.
+These naming conventions are often dictated by the coding standards at various organizations.
+Making names descriptive is a good development practice that transcends the various development paradigms.

+> **Good Naming:** Make sure that a naming convention makes sense.
+Often, people go overboard and create conventions that might make sense to them but are totally incomprehensible to others.
+Take care when forcing others to conform to a convention.
+Make sure that the conventions are sensible and that everyone involved understands the intent behind them.
+Make variables descriptive of their use, not encoded based on their type.

+### Abstracting out non-portable code

+If you are designing a system that must use non-portable (native) code (that is, the code will run only on a specific hardware platform), you should abstract this code out of the class.
+By abstracting out, we mean isolating the non-portable code in its own class or at least its own method (a method that can be overridden).
+For example, if you are writing code to access a serial port of particular hardware, you should create a wrapper class to deal with it.
+Your class should then send a message to the wrapper class to get the information or services it needs.
+Do not put the system-dependent code into your primary class.

+For example, consider the situation when a programmer is interfacing directly with hardware.
+In these cases, the object code of the various platforms will most likely be quite different, and thus code must be written for each platform.
+However, if the functionality is placed in a wrapper class, then a user of the class can interface directly with the wrapper and not have to worry about the various low-level code.
+The wrapper class will deal with the differences in these platforms and decide which code to invoke.